AbhishekDarekar/AbhishekDarekar/README.md

 This is *Abhishek*

-I'm a Data Science enthusiast
+I'm a Data Scientist with 3+ years experience in NLP and machine learning

-Currently pursuing Tensorflow Developer certification for Data Scientist/ Machine Learning Engineer
+Currently pursuing Tensorflow Developer certification

 Im proficient in Google data Analytics,Python programming ,SQL/NoSQL databases along with Machine ,Deep Learning & Natural Language Processing.